 4. Chose the USB drive you want to test from the drop-down menu.
 In this case I’ve selected the F:/ drive.
 If you’re not sure what the drive letter is, check an Explorer window and locate the drive in the sidebar.

 5. When asked to create a hard disk for your virtual machine, click “No” next to the red X.

-Using Magic ISO Maker to test disk images
+Using Magic ISO Maker to Test Disk Images

 You can also use the (admittedly very old) freeware Magic ISO Maker to see if a disk image is bootable.
 This actually works best on images themselves, but it’s a good way to ensure an image is bootable before you burn it to a USB.

-2. Once the installation is finished, open Magic ISO Maker and chose “Open … ” from the “File” menu.
+1. Download Magic ISO Maker.
+Once the installation is finished, open the software and chose “Open … ” from the “File” menu.